How Do I

 Your award letter will outline:

-- Cost of Attendance (COA): the estimated “all-in” cost for you to attend the college.
+- : the estimated “all-in” cost for you to attend the college.
 COA includes tuition, fees, books, transportation, and living expenses.
 COA is not the sticker price; it’s an estimate of what the total cost will be for you to attend the college on annual basis.

 - Student Aid Index (SAI): is the new name of Expected Family Contribution (EFC)—an important factor in the needs-analysis calculation on the Free Application for Federal Student Aid (FAFSA), the form used by colleges, states, and other scholarship providers to determine financial aid packages

-- Offer: The award letter will list the resources the financial aid office can provide to help you address your unmet need: scholarships, grants, loans, and work study.
+- : The financial aid award offer will list the resources the financial aid office can provide to help you address your unmet need: scholarships, grants, loans, and work study.

 - Be sure to accept your offer by the deadline provided to ensure you receive these resources.
 Likewise, if you decide to attend one college and have offers from other colleges, let the financial aid offices at the colleges you will not be attending know of your decision so they can offer the aid you would have received to other students.